Motivation of the Solar Industry Forum

 The Solar Industry Forum is an event embedded within the EU PVSEC, providing an alternative path for attendees with an industry background, allowing them to attend EU PVSEC’s scientific sessions in parallel with the Solar Industry Forum sessions.

-This two-days forum is targeting the PV industry stakeholders with a mix of presentations and roundtable discussions with key European and global speakers.
+This two-days forum is targeting high-level PV industry stakeholders with a mix of presentations and roundtable discussions with key European and global speakers.